-- 4.5.1 Arranging an annual appraisal is the responsibility of the individual doctor.
-Doctors must initiate contact with an in-house appraiser to agree a mutually convenient time for the appraisal meeting. - 4.5.2 It is recommended that if at all possible, the appraisal and job planning should be conducted by different individuals to allow a broader and more searching appraisal discussion. - 4.5.3 It is the responsibility of the Doctor to prepare a portfolio containing supporting documentary evidence relating to all aspects of their practice. - 4.5.4 If the doctor is under investigation or subject to capability/disciplinary procedures then they must inform the appraiser.
-The appraisal meeting will carry on as usual however, the appraiser must make a note in the appraisal folder that the Doctor is under investigation/subject to disciplinary procedures. - 4.5.5 The doctor must not undertake any more than 3 consecutive cycles of appraisal with the same appraiser. - 4.5.6 Although 360 MSF is valid for 5 years, the doctor will undertake a new 360 every 3 years at Sherwood Forest Hospitals. - 4.5.7 The medical staff, whose main employer is another NHS Trust will have their appraisal with their main employer.
+- 4.5.2 It is recommended that if at all possible, the appraisal and job planning should be conducted by different individuals to allow a broader and more searching appraisal discussion. - 4.5.3 It is the responsibility of the Doctor to prepare a portfolio containing supporting documentary evidence relating to all aspects of their practice. - 4.5.4 If the doctor is under investigation or subject to capability/disciplinary procedures then they must inform the appraiser.
+The appraisal meeting will carry on as usual however, the appraiser must make a note in the appraisal folder that the Doctor is under investigation/subject to disciplinary procedures. - 4.5.5 The doctor must not undertake any more than 3 consecutive cycles of appraisal with the same appraiser. - 4.5.6 Although MSF is valid for 5 years, the doctor will undertake a new MSF every 3 years at Sherwood Forest Hospitals. - 4.5.7 The medical staff, whose main employer is another NHS Trust will have their appraisal with their main employer.